 One of Hawke’s Bay’s greatest strengths is its geographical and climatic diversity, and that’s why we love making wine here and why our vineyards cover great ground.

-At our highest and most inland vineyard at Maraekakaho, closest to the mountains, we grow Chardonnay, Sauvignon Blanc and Pinot Noir.
+At our highest and most inland vineyard at Mangatahi, closest to the mountains, we grow Sauvignon Blanc, Chardonnay and Pinot Noir.
 Cooler nights provide our vines with the conditions they need to produce fragrant, complex and concentrated wines.

-At Te Awanga on the coast we grow Merlot, Chardonnay and Sauvignon Blanc, with a maritime climate that ensures bright acidity and a long growing season.
+At Te Awanga on the coast we grow Sauvignon Blanc, Chardonnay and Merlot with a maritime climate that ensures bright acidity and a long growing season.

 We started our organic journey in 2013 and, as of this year, we’re farming 100% organically with around 50% BioGro Certified and 50% in conversion.

 It’s been a ride for us, with a few bumps along the way, but nothing that wasn’t an opportunity for us to learn and grow.
 I can’t imagine we’ll ever feel as though we have arrived as our vineyards are constantly in change and our challenges are dynamic.